Jim Holloway

 Practice Focus

-Jim’s practice is focused on intellectual property law and technology, including trademark, copyright, patent and trade secret disputes.
-Jim also provides clients with strategic, pragmatic and commercial advice on the development, protection, monetization and enforcement of their intellectual property assets, and how to avoid/manage risk.
-He also handles anti-counterfeiting litigation, diversion and grey market matters, unfair competition claims, marketing and advertising complaints, licensing and distributorship disputes, breach of confidentiality matters, and product liability claims involving technology.
-Jim has advised and represented many leading companies in the intellectual property area, and has acted as lead counsel on matters before the Ontario Superior Court of Justice, the Ontario Court of Appeal, the Federal Court, Trial Division, the Federal Court of Appeal and the Supreme Court of Canada.
+Jim’s practice focuses on intellectual property, technology and supply chain issues, including trademark, copyright, patent and trade secret disputes, as well as anti-counterfeiting litigation, diversion and grey market matters, unfair competition claims, marketing and advertising complaints, licensing and distributorship disputes, breach of confidentiality matters, and product liability claims involving technology.
+Beyond disputes, Jim advises clients on the development, protection, and monetization of their intellectual property assets and how to avoid/manage supply chain risk.
+Jim also assists Canadian clients in navigating global legal issues.
+Jim has advised and represented many small, medium and large companies, and has acted as lead counsel on matters before the Ontario Superior Court of Justice, the Ontario Court of Appeal, the Federal Court, Trial Division, the Federal Court of Appeal and the Supreme Court of Canada.

 Representative Legal Matters